Krarilotus/Ascension/README.md

 Make sure to back up your game folder by copying it elsewhere before installing.

-Download the [Bootstrap Installer](https://github.com/CIO61/SHCE_Bootstrap_Installer/releases/latest/download/BootstrapInstaller.exe), insert the installer into your game folder and run it.
+Download the [Ascension Installer](https://github.com/CIO61/SHCE_Ascension_Installer/releases/latest/download/AscensionInstaller.exe), insert the installer into your game folder and run it.
 It will automatically download and install everything that's needed.
 The installer also acts as an updater - any time a new version of the setup comes out, run it and it will update your setup.

 After the installation is done, you can use the graphics configurator created in the game folder to install some of our custom graphics - but this is optional.